Weak Signal Inclusion Under Dependence and Applications in Genome-wide Association Study: Introduction

 \section{Introduction}

-Since established in early 2000s, genome-wide association studies (GWASs) have been very successful in identifying genetic variants predisposing to complex traits and diseases, often by accumulating very large sample sizes \citep{Hu2021RBC, Mikhaylova2021WBC, Zhao2022NG, Mahajan2022T2D}.
-Yet, GWAS of many diseases remain underpowered, especially for non-European ancestries \citep{Sun2022UKBminority, Liu2022ELGAN}.
-It has come to be understood that the bulk of the missing heritability can be attributed to a large number of common variants with small effect sizes.
-Such weak signals have not been sufficiently addressed by statistical methods.
+Genome-wide association studies (GWAS) have successfully identified genetic variants that predispose individuals to complex traits and diseases since their establishment in the early 2000s, often by utilizing very large sample sizes \citep{Hu2021RBC, Mikhaylova2021WBC, Zhao2022NG, Mahajan2022T2D}.
+However, GWAS of many diseases remain underpowered, particularly for non-European ancestries \citep{Sun2022UKBminority, Liu2022ELGAN}.
+This issue is further compounded in the field of integrative genomics, where the analysis of multi-omics data is impeded by the limited availability of smaller sample sizes compared to GWAS.
+It is now understood that the bulk of the missing heritability can be attributed to a large number of common variants with small effect sizes.
+Statistical methods have not adequately addressed such weak signals.